-The significant decadal change in oxygen along 23°W was inversely related to a significant decadal change in salinity in the CW and IW layer (below 200 m) south of the OMZ core position (Fig. 6 and Table 3).
+The significant decadal change in oxygen along 23° W was inversely related to a significant decadal change in salinity in the CW and IW layers (below 200 m) south of the OMZ core position (Fig. 6 and Table 3).
 In the deep oxycline, the strong oxygen decrease was accompanied by a salinity increase, whereas below 400 m the large-scale oxygen increase was accompanied partly by a salinity decrease, but salinity increase was observed as well.
-Indeed, Argo float observations from the tropical and subtropical Atlantic (Fig. 8) revealed a large-scale salinity increase between 10°S to 10°N at depth of the deep oxycline (around density surface 26.8 kg m-3).
-In contrast, in the IW layer (here shown for density surface 27.2 kg m-3) the salinity increase was weaker and less homogeneous regionally alternating with salinity decrease as exemplarily shown for the 23°W section.
+Indeed, Argo float observations from the tropical and subtropical Atlantic (Fig. 8) revealed a largescale salinity increase between 10° S and 10° N in the depth of the deep oxycline (around density surface 26.8 kg m^{-3}).
+In contrast, in the IW layer (here shown for density surface 27.2 kg m^{-3}) the salinity increase was weaker and less homogeneous, regionally alternating with salinity decrease as exemplarily shown for the 23° W section.

-Argo float observations further suggest that this salinity increase in the tropical Atlantic might be due to a northward migration of positive salinity anomalies advected from the southern to the northern hemisphere along the western boundary.
+Argo float observations further suggest that this salinity increase in the tropical Atlantic might be due to a northward migration of positive salinity anomalies advected from the Southern Hemisphere to the Northern Hemisphere along the western boundary.
 This is in agreement with the generally expected shallow northward propagation of SAW due to the presence of the STC and the AMOC (Lübbecke et al., 2015; Kirchner et al., 2009; Rabe et al., 2008; Biastoch et al., 2009).
 However, a continuous pathway of propagating positive salinity anomalies along the western boundary into the ETNA could barely be observed.
 We speculate that the analyzed data set of Argo float observations was too sparse (particularly in the narrow and energetic western boundary current regime) to identify a continuous propagation of these signals.